Consistent Quantity–Quality Control across Scenes for Deployment-Aware Gaussian Splatting

 Method Overview

-Starting from a sparse point cloud reconstructed via SfM, we initialize an anisotropic Gaussian set and alternate between uniform octree-style subdivision and sparsity-driven pruning.
+Starting from a sparse point cloud reconstructed via SfM, ControlGS initialize an anisotropic Gaussian set and alternate between uniform octree-style subdivision and sparsity-driven pruning:

 • Gaussian Atrophy: We add an L1 opacity regularization that applies a constant negative gradient to each Gaussian’s opacity, causing low-contribution Gaussians to “self-shrink” and be removed once their opacity drops below a threshold.